SIRA

 https://github.com/GeoscienceAustralia/sira

 SIRA stands for Systemic Infrastructure Resilience Analysis.
-It represents a methodology and supporting code for systematising vulnerability analysis of lifeline infrastructure assets to natural hazards (i.e. infrastructure system response to environmental excitation).
+It represents a methodology and supporting code for systematising vulnerability and risk analysis of lifeline infrastructure assets to natural hazards.

-Limitations: At the time of writing this documentation, the software has been tested to work with earthquake hazards only.
+At the time of writing this documentation, the software has been tested to work with earthquake hazards only.
 However, the methodology and class structure have been developed to make the modelling process hazard agnostic.
-The hazard specification process and infrastructure models are designed to allow for expansion to different hazards and arbitrary infrastructure sectors/assets.
+The hazard specification process and infrastructure models are designed to allow for incorporating different hazards and arbitrary infrastructure sectors/assets.

-SIRA is being developed in Geoscience Australia (GA) in support of the agency’s strategic priority to contribute to enhancing the hazard resilience of communities in Australia and its region.
+SIRA has been developed in Geoscience Australia (GA) in support of the agency’s strategic priority to contribute to enhancing the hazard resilience of communities in Australia and its region.

 Open Source: Written in Python, avoids dependency on proprietary tools, platform agnostic.